 Police say cycle of repeat offenders committing crimes on bond needs to stop after Saturday murder

-BATON ROUGE - An 18-year-old is in jail for a murder that happened Saturday on Washington Ave.
+BATON ROUGE - An 18-year-old is in jail for a murder accusation following a death Saturday on Washington Avenue.

-Williams was booked for first-degree murder and armed robbery, while he was out on bond for another crime.
+Williams was booked on first-degree murder and armed robbery, and had been out on bond for another crime.
 Police say Williams is an example of people being arrested, let out, then returning for another crime.

 In January, five people were arrested for shooting guns into the air on New Year's Eve.
-Williams was charged with possession of a machine gun before being let out on bond.
+Williams was accused of possession of a machine gun before being let out on bond.
 A video was posted on social media of Williams firing a weapon.

 "Not only law enforcement, but the community themselves, are concerned about the revolving door because we are arresting, and then arresting, and then re-arresting these individuals that are committing these crimes."